 The Panel developed the following four general protocols to define the pollutant load reductions associated with individual shoreline management projects.
 In order to receive these pollutant load reductions, the practice must meet the basic qualifying conditions that are summarized in Section 4 Basic Qualifying Conditions for Individual Projects.
 The four shoreline management protocols are provided here and are summarized in Table 1.

 Protocol 1: Prevented Sediment - This protocol provides an annual mass sediment reduction credit for qualifying shoreline management practices that prevent tidal shoreline erosion that would otherwise be delivered to nearshore/downstream waters.
 The pollutant loads are reduced for sand content and bank instability.
+Note that a nutrient credit may be considered later as discussed previously in the WTWG’s comments.

 Protocol 2: Credit for Denitrification - This protocol provides an annual mass nitrogen reduction credit for qualifying shoreline management practices that include vegetation.